 The best PS5 games range from the super-obvious PS5 exclusives and AAA cross-platform titles to those really obscure indie games no one talks about.
 Yes, the PS5 is currently in its infancy, but there are still plenty of games to play.
 If you’re not careful, you’ll be swimming in sequels and remakes before you know it.
 That’s why you should play the best PS5 games now so you’re ready for the future.

 We kicked off our PS5 games coverage with a full PS5 review, and we were blown away by the controller, distinct UI and numerous features the console offers.
 To put it bluntly, the PS5 DualSense crushes the Xbox Series X controller.
-When we started our testing to determine the best PS5 games, we played a few games that didn’t make it on this list — check out our Godfall review for a prime example.
-There's also our recent Returnal review as well.
+When we started our testing to determine the best PS5 games, we played a few games that didn’t make it on this list — check out our Godfall review and Returnal review for prime examples.

 It’s going to take some time to properly fill out this list, but the best PS5 games you can play right now are titles that aren’t original or might not even be considered a full new game, like Demon’s Souls and Spider-Man: Miles Morales, respectively.
-Don't worry though, there are plenty of exciting titles on the horizon, like Horizon: Forbidden West (pun intended), God of War 5 Ragnarök and Ratchet & Clank: Rift Apart.
+Don't worry though, there are plenty of exciting titles on the horizon, like Star Wars Jedi: Survivor and God of War 5 Ragnarök.
+We also recently published our Saints Row (2022) preview.

 While we await the potentially ground-breaking games to give us a taste of what next-gen is supposed to feel like, here are the best PS5 games that you can play today.